q&a page 15

 A: See Mishna Berura Siman 417 S"K 1 and Sha'ar Hatziyun footnote 2, that since everyone knows when Rosh Hashana is there is no need to publicize its date via a Birchas Hachodesh.

-756) Q: After פתיחה, when the חזן says the פסוק of שמע , is he supposed to face the מתפללים or not?
-And where is the מקור?
+756) Q: After Pesicah, when the Chazan says the Posuk of Shma Yisroel , is he supposed to face the congregants or not?
+And where is the source?

 A: Yes, when saying the first 2 verses of Shma and Echad he is supposed to face the congregation.
 When he says the third verse of Gadlu, he turns back toward the Aron Kodesh.
 See Aruch Hashulchan Siman 282:1.
-A reason I once heard for this is that in the verse of Gadlu Lashem Iti, the word "Iti" means "with me", so the Shatz turns the same way as the Tzibur to show they are all "with him"
+A reason I once heard for this is that in the verse of Gadlu Lashem Iti, the word "Iti" means "with me", so the Shatz turns the same way as the Tzibur to show they are all "with him".
+Also, as each of these verses is recited, the Sefer Torah should be lifted upward a little.
+(See Mishnah Berura Siman 134 S"K 13)

 756) Q: If possible, should one stand while saying Tefilas HaDerech?